davedoesdemos/DataPlatformBackupDR/Index.md

 Archival of data will generally be either for compliance, or for historical data purposes.
 Before creating an archive you should have a clear reason for keeping data, as with all lifecycle management processes.
 Also ensure that you understand when the data will be removed and put in place processes to remove it at that time.
 ![Archive](images/archive.png)

+Scenarios to consider archiving are:
+* Regulatory Compliance
+* Historical data for analytics
+* Reduced cost/impact on systems of record

 # <a name="DesignConsiderations"></a>Design Considerations

 ## <a name="CloudCompute"></a>Cloud Compute

 Understanding how to create a suitable strategy in the cloud requires an understanding of cloud compute itself.
+Differences to on-premises solutions are:
+* Cost is metered rather than fixed
+* Deployment can be instant rather than planned
+* Storage can be cheaper
+* Cloud systems can scale down and up easily
+* Globally distributed data centres already exist

 Your strategy will be a mixture of requirements and cost/performance.
-In the cloud, compute tends to be expensive while storage is cheap.
+In the cloud, compute tends to be expensive while storage is cheap relatively speaking.
 As such it may often be more suitable to store multiple full and complete copies of data rather than incremental backup, or recreating data.
 For instance, with a data warehouse it might be that you choose not to back it up at all.
 Instead you may create a complete new set of tables in your storage every day and do a complete load daily.
 With this setup, a recovery would be as simple as reloading from a given set of files.
 Since storage is relatively cheap there is no problem keeping a month of daily versions of the full dataset in most instances.

 ## <a name="costTimeTradeoff"></a>Cost Time Tradeoff